gorkagomendio/Beats-headphone-cover/README.md

 # Beats-headphone-cover
-Cover for the Beats Studio headphones.
+Cover for the Beats Studio headphones.Bateries cover